openstack/nova/doc/source/admin/admin-password-injection.rst

    `CentOS cloud images <http://cloud.centos.org/centos/>`_ which, by default, does not allow :command:`ssh` access to the instance with password.

-.. rubric:: Password injection and XenAPI (XenServer/XCP)

-When using the XenAPI hypervisor back end, Compute uses the XenAPI agent to inject passwords into guests.
-The virtual machine image must be configured with the agent for password injection to work.

 .. rubric:: Password injection and Windows images (all hypervisors)

 For Windows virtual machines, configure the Windows image to retrieve the admin